MicrosoftDocs/connected-spaces/articles/get-started.md

 - Processes the datapoints into aggregated observational data.

-- Sends the processed data on a regular basis to Common Data Service in your Microsoft Power Platform environment.
+- Sends the processed data on a regular basis to Microsoft Dataverse in your Microsoft Power Platform environment.

 The Power Platform environment: